“For me, context is the key – from that comes the understanding of everything.”

 Metadata is “data [information] that provides information about other data.
 This understanding comes from setting the data in context, allowing it to be reused and retrieved for multiple business uses and times.”

-According to Indian University, ” metadata is data about data.
+, ” metadata is data about data.
 It is descriptive information about a particular data set, object, or resource, including how it is formatted, and when and by whom it was collected.
 Although metadata most commonly refers to web resources, it can also be about physical or electronic resources.
 It may be created automatically using software or entered by hand.”

-Some typical metadata elements for structured or unstructured data are:
+Some typical metadata elements for structured or unstructured data

 – Title, description, and abstract